 - (1) For the MSc, a bachelor's degree or equivalent or a previous graduate degree in a rehabilitation discipline or related field from a recognized postsecondary institution.
-For the PhD, a master's degree in a rehabilitation discipline or a related field from a recognized academic institution or an Honors BSc degree (or equivalent) in rehabilitation or a related field from a recognized academic institution; - A minimum grade point average of 3.0 on a 4-point scale (or equivalent) in the most recent two years of study; - (3) For the PhD, evidence of research potential as demonstrated by scholarly work: - (4) Proof of English language proficiency, where applicable (see §203.2.4); - (5) References from members of an academic community who are knowledgeable about the applicant's academic and research capabilities; and - (6) The Graduate Records Examination (verbal, quantitative, and analytical subsections) (No minimum cutoff score will be used.
+For the PhD, a master's degree in a rehabilitation discipline or a related field from a recognized academic institution or an Honors BSc degree (or equivalent) in rehabilitation or a related field from a recognized academic institution; - (2) A minimum grade point average of 3.0 on a 4-point scale (or equivalent) in the most recent two years of study; - For the PhD, evidence of research potential as demonstrated by scholarly work; - (4) Proof of English language proficiency, where applicable (see §203.2.4); - (5) References from members of an academic community who are knowledgeable about the applicant's academic and research capabilities; and - (6) The Graduate Records Examination (verbal, quantitative, and analytical subsections) (No minimum cutoff score will be used.
 Instead, GRE scores will be considered in conjunction with other indicators of potential.).

 Master's and doctoral students who are accepted are encouraged to apply for internally available studentships or fellowships and for externally available awards from the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), the Alberta Ingenuity Fund (AHFSER), and the Alberta Innovates: Health Solutions.
-Information about these awards and others is available at www.gradstudies.ualberta.ca, in the Faculty office of the Associate Dean for Graduate Studies and Research, and through the Faculty of Graduate Studies and Research in the Faculty of Rehabilitation Medicine for funding.
+Information about these awards and others is available at www.gradstudies.ualberta.ca, in the Faculty office of the Associate Dean for Graduate Studies and Research, and through the Faculty of Graduate Studies and Research.
+Students also may apply to the Associate Dean for Graduate Studies and Research in the Faculty of Rehabilitation Medicine for funding.